chee/solid-automerge/readme.md

 ### useDocumentStore

-Get a fine-grained live-view, change function and handle for an Automerge URL.
+get a fine-grained live-view, change function and handle for an Automerge URL.
 Everything you need.

 ```ts